GreyFox – A Tool That Helps Sell or License Undervalued Patents

 - The decision is being taken without taking opinion from a patent analyst;

 In the first scenario where a patent analyst is not involved, a lot of IP counsels take a decision based on the input from someone in the R&D department.
-A researcher from R&D department may have a broad understanding of the company’s products and the products of the competitors, however, he may not be aware of products using the same technology but from a different application area.
+A researcher from the R&D department may have a broad understanding of the company’s products and the products of the competitors, however, he may not be aware of products using the same technology but from a different application area.

 The value of a patent can be linked to its importance to a business – it can be the patent owner’s own or someone else’s business.
 Thus, if the patent is relevant to a business, it has a value.
 In order to understand the true value of a patent, you don’t require a subject matter expert.
 However, you need a person who can analyze the complete spectra of technology.

-One way to check the importance of a patent to someone else’s business is by figuring out whether it infringes or will infringe on their technology.
+One way to check the importance of a patent to someone else’s business is by figuring out whether it infringes or will infringe on its technology.
 Most of the patent analysts, in general, commence their patent infringement analysis with an online literature search.
 This is a crucial aspect of infringement analysis, outcomes of which further depends on the results of search engines like Google and Bing.

 The problem with search engines is that though they provide good results, they often lack relevant information w.r.t products.
 You would find more results related to blog articles, news, research papers, et cetera on the top.
 Moreover, these research papers are irrelevant to a researcher who specifically wants product literature.
-This, in turn, becomes a limitation that prevents a researcher reaching relevant products.
+This, in turn, becomes a limitation that prevents a researcher from reaching relevant products.

 To give you an example, we inserted the keyword “market value price comparison” on the search box of Google and Bing.
 Below are the screenshots of what we were served with.